Ottawa police launch 'surge and contain' strategy at 'Freedom Convoy' protest

 Deputy Chief Steve Bell said police are expecting 300 to 400 trucks to try to enter the downtown core throughout the weekend, along with up to 2,000 people on foot.
 He also said police are expecting about 1,000 counter-protesters.

-Bell asked the counter-protesters not to come downtown this weekend, saying police don't want to create another dynamic in the crowd.
+Bell said he understands residents' frustration, but asked counter-protesters not to come downtown this weekend.

+"We would like to not have that to be another dynamic we have to manage," he said.
+"Let us successfully work to restore the trust and confidence in the police, restore feelings of safety and security in the neighbourhood, by being able to deploy our resources."

 There are about 200 to 250 trucks parked in the city right now, he said.